A combined first and second order model for a junction with ramp buffer: Capacity drop and introduction of the combined model

-In case that the cumulated desired inflow at a junction into road $e$, denoted by $f_e^{\text{sum}}$, does not exceed the maximum flow/capacity $\fmax_e$ of the outgoing road $e$, we also apply the supply function of the LWR model.
-In contrast, to evaluate the supply at a junction when the desired inflow exceeds the maximum capacity of the road, the minimum of the LWR supply for $\rho$ and of the ARZ supply for $\tilde{\rho}$ (see again~\cite{KolGoeGoa2017}) is used.
-Therefore, the flux at the junction is shifted to the level of the second order flux at the junction.
-A transition phase with parameter $\epsilon$ is introduced to avoid a discontinuity in the proposed supply function at $f_e^{\text{sum}} = \fmax_e$.
-Next, the introduced demand and supply functions are used to model boundary and coupling conditions for specific types of junctions that are depicted in Figure \ref{img:typesofjunctions}.
-Note that other intersection types are omitted since the they do not impact on the capacity drop effect.
+In case that the cumulated desired inflow does not exceed the maximum flow $\fmax$ of the outgoing road, the supply function of the LWR model is applied.
+In contrast, to evaluate the supply at a junction when the desired inflow exceeds the maximum flow, the minimum of the LWR and ARZ supply is used.
+Meaning that the incoming flow drops below the inflow predicted by the LWR model, if the application of the ARZ model to the situation with derived second order quantity $w_\Leftroad$ would lead to a lower inflow.
+In case of a flow reduction in comparison to the LWR model, we determine the flow by the ARZ supply~\eqref{eq:ARZSupplyexplicit} using the derived quantities $w_\Leftroad$ and $\LWRvelocity_\Rightroad$ in the augmented supply function.
+For the coupling conditions using the augmented supply function, we introduce a quite useful partition of the phase plane, which we will explain in detail in the following.